Upcoming Tech Trends In 2015

 Working on the go

 According to the Australian Bureau of Statistics, a third of small businesses are now using the internet to work remotely.
 Coupled with cloud computing and cloud storage it’s easier than ever for businesses to work from home, on the road, or just about anywhere with an internet connection.
+However, it is recommended that businesses should provide its employees a remote working solution when problems arise so that they can properly manage unexpected dilemmas when working remotely.

 This flexibility can do many things for a business.
 It opens up a bigger pool of freelance talent and resources, lowers overheads and keeps staff engaged, productive and satisfied.
 Which can allow your business to operate more efficiently.